ohiofi/code-u-level-2/README.md

 2023: Columbus Dispatch caught using AI when an article states: <code>“The Worthington Christian \[\[WINNING-TEAM-MASCOT\]\] defeated the Westerville North \[\[LOSING-TEAM-MASCOT\]\] 2-1 in an Ohio boys soccer game on Saturday.”</code> [Source](https://www.npr.org/2023/09/09/1198582885/opinion-high-schoolers-can-do-what-ai-cant)

 June 2024: Microsoft announces a Windows 11 feature called “Recall” that takes a screenshot every 5 seconds and feeds the screenshot to an AI.[^1]

+Vocab

+LLM
+: Large Language Model,
+AGI
+: Artificial General Intelligence,
+Classification
+:
+OCR
+: Optical Character Recognition, a technology used to extract text from images or screenshots GPT
+: Generative Pre-trained Transformer, a type of neural net model used by some chatbots.
+Also General Purpose Technology, a hypothetical machine that can do everything.
+FOMO
+: Fear of missing out, anxiety that you might be excluded from beneficial events or experiences p(doom)
+: probability of doom, a percentage that expresses someone’s personal outlook of the probability of AI dystopia supervised learning
+: a strategy in which an algorithm is fed data with input and output labels.
+Also known as a pre-trained model unsupervised learning
+: a strategy
+perceptron
+: a mathematical function that independently would be considered a single-layer neural net.
+Typically connected in a multi-layer network with each given a weight
+ELIZA
+:
+MIT
+:
+Agency
+: freedom of choice
+corpus
+:
+enshittification
+:
+SEO
+: Search Engine Optimization
+crowdwork
+: low-paid workers filtering, labeling, or correcting content often in ways that are unseen and unattributed for end users outsourcing
+:

 Sources